Nwoya: Location

 The coordinates of the town are 2°38'06.0"N, 32°00'00.0"E (Latitude:2.6350; Longitude:32.0000).
 Nwoya Town lies at an average elevation of 990 m above sea level.

 Population

-As of September 2021, the population, within a 7 km radius of the town centre of Nwoya Municipality is estimated at 4,295 inhabitants.
+As of September 2021, the population, within a 7 km radius of the town centre of Nwoya Municipality is estimated at 4,295.

 Overview

-Several points of interest lie within the town limits or close to the edges of the town, including the following: (a) the headquarters of Nwoya District Administration (b) the offices of Nwoya Town Council (c) Nwoya central market, the source of daily fresh produce and (d) the Acholibur–Gulu–Olwiyo Road, arriving into town from Gulu in a north-south direction and leaves towards Olwiyo in a northeast-southwest direction.
+Several points of interest lie within or close to the town limits, including the following: (a) the headquarters of Nwoya District Administration (b) the offices of Nwoya Town Council (c) Nwoya central market, the source of daily fresh produce and (d) the Acholibur–Gulu–Olwiyo Road, arriving into town from Gulu in a north-south direction and leaves towards Olwiyo in a northeast-southwest direction.

 Challenges

 Nwoya Town faces many challenges, including: (1) inadequate garbage collection and disposal (2) insufficient of public toilets downtown (3) inability to restrict roaming of domestic cows, goats, sheep, chicken and ducks (4) inadequate water supply (5) lack of public street lighting (6) inadequate security at night (7) lack of public municipal drainage (8) poor road network and (9) noise pollution.